Sam Esmail: Personal life

 In August 2015, Esmail became engaged to actress Emmy Rossum after dating for two years.
 He had directed her in his debut film, Comet.
-Rossum is of mixed Russian Jewish descent on her mothers side.
-The two married on May 28, 2017, at a Reform synagogue in New York City.
-On May 24, 2021, Rossum gave birth to their daughter.
+The two married on May 28, 2017, at the Central Synagogue in New York City.
+They have two children: a daughter (born May 2021) and a son (born April 2023).

 Esmail is fluent in Arabic, notably giving part of his acceptance speech at the Golden Globes in the language.

 Esmail suffers from social anxiety disorder and credits his wife Rossum in helping him with it.

-Esmail splits his time between New York City and Los Angeles.
+Esmail divides his time between New York City and Los Angeles.